Small Church -- Loving Family!

 The Reverend Deacon Ann Pilat

 The Rev. Deacon Ann Pilat was born and raised in Columbia, S.C.
 She attended Trinity Cathedral until her ordination.
 She was ordained to the Sacred Order of Deacons in January, 2006 and served at St. Mary’s Episcopal Church prior to serving at St. Francis.
 She holds the Diocesan position of Deacon for Hispanic Ministries and assists throughout the Diocese with services and matters that include the Latino community.
-Ann is a full time teacher of French and Spanish at Gilbert Middle School.
+Ann is a full-time teacher of Spanish 1 and 2 at Spring Hill High School.
 She is involved in numerous educational groups as well as groups, committees, and commissions of the Upper Diocese of SC.
-Ann is the mother of Jenn (33), currently a senior at Virginia Theological Seminary in Alexandria, Virginia, and Patrick (28) a Senior Systems Support Technician at Blue Cross/Blue Shield in Columbia.
+Ann is the mother of the Rev. Deacon Jenn Pilat, chaplain and spiritual director of the Seabury Active Life Community in Bloomfield, CT, and Patrick a Senior Systems Support Technician at Blue Cross/Blue Shield in Columbia.
 She has three grandchildren: Mathew (13), Toby (6) and Teresa (4).
 Ann is an avid USC Gamecock fan and attends all women’s basketball, men’s basketball and baseball games.

 Mrs. Cindy Epps